oppia/oppia-web-developer-docs/Google-Summer-of-Code-2019.md

 ### Sample proposals from past years

-If you'd like to get a sense of what a proposal might contain, here are some examples of student proposals that we accepted: <To be added>
+If you'd like to get a sense of what a proposal might contain, please see our GSoC pages from past years for examples of student proposals that we accepted: [2018](https://github.com/oppia/oppia/wiki/Google-Summer-of-Code-2018), [2017](https://github.com/oppia/oppia/wiki/Google-Summer-of-Code-2017).

 ## Types of work related to Oppia projects
 In order to ensure a well-rounded engineering experience, developers will do some or all of the following depending on their project: